- XHTML Tutorial

-XHTML stands for EXtensible HyperText Markup Language and is the next step in the evolution of the Internet.
+XHTML stands for EXtensible HyperText Markup Language.
+It is the next step in the evolution of the internet.
 The XHTML 1.0 is the first document type in the XHTML family.

-XHTML was developed by the W3C to help web developers make the transition from HTML to XML.
-By migrating to XHTML today, web developers can enter the XML world with all of its attendant benefits, while still remaining confident in their content's backward and future compatibility.
+XHTML was developed by World Wide Web Consortium (W3C) to help web developers make the transition from HTML to XML.
+By migrating to XHTML today, web developers can enter the XML world with all of its benefits, while still remaining confident in the backward and future compatibility of the content.

-Developers who migrate their content to XHTML 1.0 will realize the following benefits:
+Developers who migrate their content to XHTML 1.0 get the following benefits −

-XHTML documents are XML conforming.
-As such, they are readily viewed, edited, and validated with standard XML tools.
+XHTML documents are XML conforming as they are readily viewed, edited, and validated with standard XML tools.

 XHTML documents can be written to operate better than they did before in existing browsers as well as in new browsers.

-XHTML documents can utilize applications like scripts and applets that rely upon either the HTML Document Object Model or the XML Document Object Model.
+XHTML documents can utilize applications such as scripts and applets that rely upon either the HTML Document Object Model or the XML Document Object Model.

-XHTML defines a quality standard for your webpages, if you follows that then your web pages will be counted quality web pages and W3C certifies those pages with their quality stamp.
+XHTML defines quality standard for your webpages and if you follow that, then your web pages are counted as quality web pages.
+The W3C certifies those pages with their quality stamp.

 Web developers and web browser designers are constantly discovering new ways to express their ideas through new markup languages.
 In XML, it is relatively easy to introduce new elements or additional element attributes.
 The XHTML family is designed to accommodate these extensions through XHTML modules and techniques for developing new XHTML-conforming modules.
-These modules will permit the combination of existing and new feature sets when developing content and when designing new user agents.
+These modules permit the combination of existing and new features at the time of developing content and designing new user agents.

-Before we proceed further, lets have a quick view on what are HTML, XML and SGML.
+Before we proceed further, let us have a quick view on what are HTML, XML, and SGML.

-This is an SGML (Standard Generalized Markup Language) application conforming to International Standard ISO 8879.
+This is Standard Generalized Markup Language (SGML) application conforming to International Standard ISO 8879.
 HTML is widely regarded as the standard publishing language of the World Wide Web.

 This is a language for describing markup languages, particularly those used in electronic document exchange, document management, and document publishing.
 HTML is an example of a language defined in SGML.

-XML is the shorthand name for Extensible Markup Language.
-XML is a markup language much like HTML and was designed to describe data.
+XML stands for EXtensible Markup Language.
+XML is a markup language much like HTML and it was designed to describe data.
 XML tags are not predefined.
 You must define your own tags according to your needs.